jamescherti/kirigami.el/README.md

 - Improves `outline-mode`, `outline-minor-mode`, `org-mode`...
 (Fixes Emacs bugs such as this one: [bug#79286](https://lists.gnu.org/archive/html/bug-gnu-emacs/2025-08/msg01128.html).)
 - **Ensures that the relevant fold is opened when the cursor moves into folded content.** This integrates Kirigami with Emacs and third-party jump mechanisms so navigation never lands inside hidden text.
 It adds hooks and advices for subsystems such as xref, imenu, consult, save-place, flymake, evil jumps, bookmarks, grep, org-agenda...

-If this enhances your workflow, please show your support by **⭐ starring kirigami.el on GitHub** to help more Emacs users discover its benefits.
+If **kirigami** enhances your workflow, please show your support by **⭐ starring kirigami.el on GitHub** to help more Emacs users discover its benefits.

 ## Features